-''' start_link() -> {ok, pid()} | ignore | {error, term()} This function is invoked as this module is added as a child of the erl_distribution supervisor. '''
+start_link() -> {ok, pid()} | ignore | {error, term()}

 Registers the node with epmd and tells epmd what port will be used for the current node.
 It returns a creation number.
 This number is incremented on each register to help differentiate a new node instance connecting to epmd with the same name.